 Located 11 km north of Strahan (on the Zeehan road) is Henty Dunes.
 A mass of sand dunes, ideal for walking or Tobogganing - Toboggans can be hired from various places in Strahan.
 More...

 Located in Peoples Park, an easy relaxed 40 minute walk along almost level track.
 Along your walk you may see platypus feeding but you will have to be very quiet, dusk is the best time to spot them.
 More...

 The longest beach in Tasmania stretching for over 30km, Ocean Beach is home to Mutton Birds which fly here in December staying until mid-February.
-During summer at dusk you can watch as they fly back from feeding over the ocean with a free Parks and Wildlife tour.
+During summer at dusk you can watch as they fly back from feeding over the ocean.
 It is also infamous for whale strandings.
 Turn off is located on the highway minutes out of Strahan.
 More...

 Strahan Golf Course